 - To be able to clone structured issues you need Bulk Change global permission. - Because the result of cloning is a new structure, you also need to be allowed to create new structures.
-(Configured by JIRA administrator - see Administrator's Guide (see page 138).) - You need to have Create Issue permission in the projects where clones are created.
+(Configured by JIRA administrator - see Administrator's Guide (see page 146).) - You need to have Create Issue permission in the projects where clones are created.
 If you specify Create in Project option, the issues will be created only in the specified project.
-Otherwise, clones are created in the same projects as their respective original issues. - Users in the Assignee field of the original issues will have to have Assignable User permission in the target project - otherwise, issue clone cannot be assigned to that user and will be assigned by default - If you don't have Modify Reporter permission, you won't be able to set the value of Reporter field in the cloned issues.
-Instead of the original reporter, you will be the reporter of the issue clones.

-You need to have Add Comments permission to copy comments, Link Issues permission to copy issue links or use Link Back, Create Attachments permission to copy attachments, and Manage Watchers permission to copy watcher lists.
+Otherwise, clones are created in the same projects as their respective original issues. - Users in the Assignee field of the original issues will have to have Assignable User permission in the target project - otherwise, issue clone cannot be assigned to that user and will be assigned by default. - If you don't have Modify Reporter permission, you won't be able to set the value of Reporter field in the cloned issues.
+Instead of the original reporter, you will be the reporter of the issue clones. - You need to have Add Comments permission to copy comments, Link Issues permission to copy issue links or use Link Back, Create Attachments permission to copy attachments, Manage Watchers permission to copy watcher lists, and Edit Issue permission to copy GreenHopper's Epic-Story relationships.